Moberg-Analytics/moberg-app-integration-template/README.md

 # Moberg-Analytics-Integration
-Template codebase for third party integration with Moberg Analytics
+Template codebase for third party integration with Moberg Analytics.
+Please feel free to make the changes to this file as required by the module

 ## Introduction